close

 Philosophy Club

 Have you ever wondered where ideas come from?
 Perhaps wanted to find a welcoming space to share your thoughts and hear from others?
 In Philosophy Club we will meet to read and discuss ideas from throughout world history.
-So far we have read texts by Plato (from ancient Greece), Epictetus (from ancient Rome), Zhuangzi (from
+So far, we have read texts by Plato (from ancient Greece), Epictetus (from ancient Rome), Zhuangzi (from

 Philosophy Club Read More »